GoogleCloudPlatform/datacatalog-tag-engine/README.md

 13. Put an HTTP Load Balancer in front of the UI Cloud Run service:

-This step is only required if you are running the UI.
+Note: This step is only required if you are deploying the UI.

 Create an application load balancer that accepts incoming HTTPS requests from your Tag Engine domain and forwards them to a [serverless network endpoint group](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts) that is tied to your UI Cloud Run service (tag-engine-ui).